 Although there are definite benefits to staying in an apartment when traveling, there are times hotels are still the better option.

 - When traveling solo or as a couple without your children, hotels can be a relaxing and pampering experience.
 Hotels that offer a continental breakfast can also save money on dining out and can be a lifesaver when you have an early flight and no time to run out and grab breakfast elsewhere.

-- Some apartments do not provide cribs while most hotels universally do.
+- Some apartments do not provide cribs while most hotels universally provide a standard hotel crib.
 If traveling with a baby or a toddler and staying in an apartment, you might have to bring your own if one is not provided.
-However, you can find some fairly compact cribs that aren’t too difficult to travel with.
+However, you can find some fairly compact travel cribs that are great for babies and toddlers.

 - Another major factor when deciding between an apartment or hotel is location.
 If you are looking to be close to tourist attractions, you can always find hotels within walking distance.
 Apartments aren’t always as readily available, but in most major cities, you can still find them fairly close to popular sites.

 - Finally, the check in process for a hotel is typically much easier than an apartment.
 While some apartment owners will leave a key for you to let yourself in, others will not.
 Particularly, when renting an apartment where a management company is involved, you will likely have to call ahead to meet someone at the apartment to let you in, and walk you through the studio, go over any rules and features, and answer questions.